PIX3LFLUX/HSmartKArt-EE/README.md

 using a similar device running a Debian-based Linux distribution with a CAN interface is possible.
 The CAN interface needs to be compatible with the SocketCAN Linux library.

-When using a public **MQTT Broker** like the one provided by HiveMQ (broker.hivemw.com) no setup is necessary.
-Only the URL of the Broker (and possibly the IP) is needed to establish a connection to the Broker.
+When using HiveMQ Cloud as public **MQTT Broker** an account is needed to create a HiveMQ Cloud cluster.
+After creating an account

 For the **Ubuntu Server** a Host PC (or Laptop) running the Ubuntu Server 20.04 OS is needed.
 Also a public IPv4 address and/or a DNS with an A record for the public IP address needs to be available.
 **NOTE**:	When using Unitymedia Connect Box consider the setup of an Portmapper to avoid
 			errors due to the IP policy of Unitymedia (DS Lite).

-## Installation
-To install the MQTT Bridge on the Raspberry Pi an installation script is provided.
-Also an installation script for the Jupyter Noteboook Server running on a Host PC running the Ubuntu Server OS is provided.

 ### Installation script for MQTT Bridge
 For installation transfer the `install-mqtt-bridge.sh` file to the Raspberry Pi.
 To install